Build a simple and attractive wood frame to conceal the gap in the drywall ceiling opening for the “old work” bathroom ventilation fan installation.

 Gorilla Glue and my Stanley Bostitch BT1855K 18 gauge brad nailer with 5/8 inch, 1 inch and 2 inch brads are essential for building the wood frame trim moulding.
 The brad nailer runs on compressed air from my portable air compressor.

 The 11/16 x 11/16 inch pine cove moulding is fastened to the 1×4 pine board with 5/8 inch brad nails set approx 6 inches along the length of the board.
 Align the bottom of the cove flush with the pine board.
-The brad nails provide the clamping force for the Gorilla Glue and the Gorilla Glue provides most of the strength.
+The brad nails provide the clamping force for the Gorilla Glue while the glue provides most of the bonding strength.
 The 5/8 inch brads are short enough so as not to pierce through the back of the pine board.
-Do note that the brad nailer is angled too much off the vertical as I was taking this photo (I need three hands!).
+(Note: The brad nailer is angled too much off the vertical as I was taking this photo because I need three hands!).

-The result is the pine cove softens the edge of the pine board for a decorative look:
+The pine cove moulding softens the edge of the pine board for a decorative look:

 Mark and Saw the Trim Moulding